AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Framework

-where $\mathbf{t}$ is the sinusoidal time embedding.
+where $\mathbf{t}$ is the sinusoidal time embedding and the gates $\alpha_l^{\text{attn}}, \alpha_l^{\text{ffn}}$ are initialized to zero, so that each block starts as the identity map~\citep{peebles2023scalable}.
+Collapsing the two sub-updates into a single per-layer contribution $f_l(\cdot)$ recovers the residual form $\mathbf{h}_l = \mathbf{h}_{l-1} + f_l(\cdot)$ used in our mechanistic analysis (\cref{sec:analysis}); the FoG-A gate $m_l$ (\cref{eq:foga}) ablates this entire contribution.
 The network predicts the velocity field $v_\theta(\mathbf{x}_t, t, \mathbf{c})$ for the optimal transport path from noise to data. \paragraph{Training Objective.} The primary objective is the Flow Matching loss:

 where $\mathbf{x}_t = (1-t)\boldsymbol{\epsilon} + t\mathbf{x}_0$ and $\boldsymbol{\epsilon} \sim \mathcal{N}(0, \sigma^2 I)$.

 This unified framework enables both TTS and TTA within a single model by switching tokenization pathways, while the Flow Matching stage remains shared across domains.